denyadzi/luya-module-posts/README.md

 ## Stability

-The module is under development, so no stable version is currently available yet
+**The module is under development**, so no stable version is currently available yet

 ## Installation